How to Convert Image Files from HEIC to JPG

 HEIC Conversions Made Easy

-It’s safe to assume that HEIC format is here to stay because of its compression rate and image quality.
+It’s safe to assume that the HEIC format is here to stay because of its compression rate and image quality.
 Consequently, this high-efficiency format will find its way onto more devices, smartphones in particular.
 But if you’re serious about photography RAW is still the gold standard to retain as much information in the image as possible.

-When was the first time you encountered HEIC format?
+When was the first time you encountered the HEIC format?
 What is the conversion software or method you prefer?
 Share your thoughts in the comments section below.